Artlands/artlands.github.io/_pages/about.md

   - /about.html
 ---

 Jie Li is a Ph.D. candidate in Computer Science at Texas Tech University, where he is a member of the [Data-Intensive Scalable Computing Laboratory (DISCL)](https://discl.cs.ttu.edu/doku.php?id=home) under the guidance of [Dr. Yong Chen](https://www.myweb.ttu.edu/yonchen/).
-Jie's research interests lie in the areas of High-Performance Computing, Computer Architecture, and Parallel and Distributed Computing.
+Jie's research interests lie in the areas of High-Performance Computing, Advanced Computer Architecture, and Parallel and Distributed Computing.

 Jie completed his Master of Science degree in Computer Science from Texas Tech University in 2019.
 Prior to that, he earned a bachelor's degree in architecture, which has given him a unique perspective on computing systems.